-Status: Updates to existing BCLUP policies and potential additions are pending input from County Emergency Management.
-Planning Council staff anticipates update at the next Steering Committee meeting.
-In addition, the BCLUP has other supportive policies, see proposed strike-through and underline throughout Section 2, Policies, Section 3, Recommended Practices and corresponding Natural Resource Map Series.
+Status: Updates to existing BCLUP policies and potential additions are pending input from the Broward County Office of Emergency Management.
+In addition, the BCLUP has other supportive policies, see proposed strike-through and underline throughout Policies, Recommended Practices and corresponding Natural Resource Map Series.

-January 28, 2025 - Noted indirect comments written comments regarding the BCLUP as submitted by Andria Wingett, City of Hollywood staff, directly to Senator Geller upon his request:
+January 28, 2025 - Noted indirect written comments regarding the BCLUP as submitted by Andria Wingett, City of Hollywood, directly to Senator Geller upon his request:

 - The existing county-imposed density cap of 25 units per acre on the Barrier Island has created challenges, particularly as many existing structures exceed this threshold.
 (Status: Planning Council staff notes that the countywide density cap is 50 dwelling units per acre; this comment appears to reference allocations of flexibility units, which are limited to a maximum of 25 dwelling units per acre east of the Intracoastal waterway.) - Including residential areas under the Geller Amendment (Policy 2.16.4) would allow the city to respond more effectively to redevelopment trends occurring in commercial sites.
-(Status: Pending input from Senator Geller's working group.
-Planning Council staff does not recommend any modifications without the additional input.) - Staff encourages that the County's Land Use Plan should prioritize the preservation of protected economic zones, safeguarding them from residential conversion.
+(Status: Pending input from Senator Geller's working group during May 2025.
+Planning Council staff does not recommend any substantive modifications without the additional input.) - Staff encourages that the County's Land Use Plan should prioritize the preservation of protected economic zones, safeguarding them from residential conversion.
 (Status: Pending input from Senator Geller's directive for Broward County Planning Director's Roundtable to discuss.
 Item was presented by the City at the February 10, 2025, meeting, and is pending further discussion.
-Planning Council staff does not recommend any modifications without the additional input.)
+Planning Council staff does not recommend any substantive modifications without the additional input.)